covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

 2. Modify the app to reject files if they are larger than 3MB
 3. Modify the app to reject any files that are not valid images

+## 4 Authentication

+In this activity you will be learning about how to implement Basic HTTP authentication.
+Start by running the `auth/index.js` script and accessing the running API using _Chrome Postman_.

+We can create an account by making a `POST /accounts` request, passing the username and password in the `Authorization` header.
+You can generate the Basic auth hash using the _Postman_ interface but lets understand how this can be done manually.

+1. we take the username and password eg. `testuser` and `p455w0rd`
+2. we combine these into a single string separated by a colon (:) eg. `testuser:p455w0rd`
+3. we then base64 encode this string, eg. `dGVzdHVzZXI6cDQ1NXcwcmQ=`
+4. we prepend this with the string `Basic `, eg. `Basic dGVzdHVzZXI6cDQ1NXcwcmQ=`
+5. we add this value to the request as the `Authorization` header.

+Lets try to add some accounts:

+1. create an account:
+  - try making the request without the `Authorization` header.
+  - with username: testuser and password: p455w0rd
+  - try creating the same account again.
+  - create a second account with username: uniuser password: rubbishpass
+2. open the `persist/` directory and examine the two files.
+3. now make a `GET /accounts` request:
+  - make the request without the `Authorization` header.
+  - try using valid credentials
+  - try with invalid credentials

+### 4.1 Test Your Knowledge

+1. implement a `PUT /accounts` route which allows the user to upload more account details such as:
+  - name
+  - email address
+2. implement a `DELETE /accounts` route to allow the user the delete their account.

 ## Presentation

 https://goo.gl/2mgcLc